How Mobile Connectivity is Changing the World

 These are two of the findings of a new GSMA and PwC study into the potential impact of the Connected Life – leaving mobile connectivity into people’s daily lives and the broader economy.
 Once connected, electronic devices, machines and vehicles can be monitored and controlled remotely, saving people, companies and governments time and money.

 Although millions of new devices and machines are connected to mobile networks every month, we are still just scratching the surface of what is possible.
-In fact, mobile connectivity could, with the right support, help the human race address many of the greatest challenges it faces today – extending access to healthcare and education, lifting people out of poverty, fighting hunger, combating climate change and fuelling economic growth, among many others.
+In fact, mobile connectivity could, with the right support, help the human race address many of the greatest challenges it faces today – extending access to healthcare and education, lifting people out of poverty, fighting hunger, combating solutions-and-impact/connectivity-for-good/external-affairs/climate-action/ change and fuelling economic growth, among many others.

 NOW IS THE TIME